NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Trickster Tengu.md

 You can transform yourself or the bodies of others to express your displeasure.
-Once per day, you can cast either [[Spells/Aerial Form|Aerial Form]] or [[Spells/Cursed Metamorphosis|Cursed Metamorphosis]] as a 7th-rank primal innate spell.
+Once per day, you can cast either [[Aerial Form|Aerial Form]] or [[Cursed Metamorphosis|Cursed Metamorphosis]] as a 7th-rank primal innate spell.
 You must take the form of a bird when casting this aerial form.

 *Source: Pathfinder Player Core 2*
 *ORC*